An energy-based summation-by-parts finite difference method for the wave equation in second order form: Numerical experiments

-In the semi-discretization \eqref{wave1dsingle1}-\eqref{wave1dsingle2}, we use the SBP operators constructed in \cite{Mattsson2004} of fourth and sixth order of accuracy.
-We are interested in how the dissipative term affects the accuracy of the numerical solution.
+\reviii{We construct the semi-discretization based on \eqref{wave1dsingle1}-\eqref{wave1dsingle2} by using the SBP operators in \cite{Mattsson2004} of fourth and sixth order of accuracy, compute explicitly the pseudoinverse of $A$.} We are interested in how the dissipative term affects the accuracy of the numerical solution.
 To this end, we consider the parameter $\beta=0$ or $-1$ to control the dissipation.
 The $L_2$ errors and the corresponding rates of convergence are presented in Table \ref{tab_4th} for the fourth order method and Table \ref{tab_6th} for the sixth order method.

 We observe that the parameter $\beta$ affects the numerical errors and convergence rates.
 For the fourth order method, fourth order convergence rate is obtained when $\beta=-1$.
 However, when $\beta=0$ the convergence rate drops by one order to three.
 This agrees with the error estimate in Section \ref{sec_nm}.
-For the sixth order method, the choice $\beta=-1$ leads to a super-convergence of order 5.5, which is also observed in \cite{Wang2017}.
-Without dissipation from the Dirichlet boundary, however, the convergence rate is five.
+For the sixth order method, the choice $\beta=-1$ leads to a super-convergence of order 5.5. \revii{The same convergence rate is observed and proved in \cite{Wang2017} for the traditional sixth order SBP-SAT discretization for the Dirichlet problem.
+With a careful analysis of the solution to the boundary system, it was shown that the coefficient multiplied with the slowly decaying component of the error in Laplace space equals to zero.
+This leads to an additional gain of a half order in convergence rate.
+Without dissipation from the Dirichlet boundary, however, the convergence rate is five.}

-To further test the numerical interface treatment \eqref{semi_u}-\eqref{semi_v_tilde}, we consider the same problem as above but with a grid interface at $x=0$ and interface conditions \eqref{int1}-\eqref{int2}.
-To eleminate any influence from the boundaries, we impose periodic boundary condition at $x=\pm\pi/2$.
+\reviii{Next, we test the numerical interface treatment \eqref{semi_u}-\eqref{semi_v_tilde}, and consider the same problem as above but with a grid interface at $x=0$ and interface conditions \eqref{int1}-\eqref{int2}.} To eliminate any influence from the boundaries, we impose periodic boundary condition at $x=\pm\pi/2$.
 For the interface conditions, we choose either $\gamma=-1$ or $\gamma=0$, corresponding to with or without dissipation at the interface, respectively.
 The $L_2$ errors and the corresponding rates of convergence are presented in Table \ref{tab_4th_int} for the fourth order method and Table \ref{tab_6th_int} for the sixth order method.